jsmolka/blog/content/drizzle/feature-complete.md

 date: 2022-07-01
 type: post
 ---
 The latest version of drizzle adds the remaining language features required to implement a basic emulator.
-That includes a `switch` statement to run the typical emulator main loop:
+That includes a `switch` statement to run the typical main loop:

 ```drizzle
 switch opcode: